Skgland/plwm/README.md

 * Support for any number of external bars, e.g., polybar, lemonbar, xmobar
 * Nice level of EWMH compilance: external bars work, dialogs, fullscreen and other size hints are recognized, etc. - **partially still work-in-progress**
 * Dynamic workspace operations: create, rename, reindex or delete workspaces on the fly
-* Misc features: multi-monitor support, adjustable tiling parameters, inner/outer gaps, menu integration with dmenu/rofi, rules, animations, command fifo and more
+* Misc features: multi-monitor support, adjustable tiling parameters, inner/outer gaps, menu integration with dmenu/rofi, rules, hooks, animations, command fifo and more
 * Performance: plwm is fast and light as a feather when it comes to resource usage
 * You can say: "My window manager is a semantic consequence of a set of axioms and implications which my computer is deducing/proving from an infinitely branching proof-tree"